aestebant/OEMLHAT4PdM/README.md

 # OEMLHAT4PdM: Online Ensemble of Multi-Label Hoeffding Trees for Predictive Maintenance

-Associated repository with complementary material to the manuscript *Simultaneous fault prediction in evolving industrial environments with Hoeffding adaptive trees*, submitted to the Machine Learning journal.
+Associated repository with complementary material to the manuscript *Simultaneous fault prediction in evolving industrial environments with ensembles of Hoeffding adaptive trees*, submitted to the Applied Intelligence journal.
 The following materials are included:

-* Source cod of the OEMLHAT proposal.
+* Source code of the OEMLHAT proposal.
 * Datasets used in the experimentation.
 * Complete table of results.
 * Complete instructions to execute the model and reproduce the experimentation.